glair-ai/glair-web-components/README.md

 1. This is located on upper position
 1. To change this view, you need to specify `slot="webcam"` property on the child component inside `<glair-passive-liveness>`
 1. You can only change the whole webcam component
-1. It's not recommended to change this component because it's link with `<instruction-view>` button to take picture and it's a neutral component with no identifier
+1. It's not recommended to change this component because it's linked with `Instruction` camera button to take picture

 ```html
 <glair-passive-liveness>